jorexdeveloper/termux-nethunter/README.md

 If you **don't mind damaging your device** (probably making it unusable) and are **ready to get your hands dirty**, this section might resonate.

-Disabling the anti-root fuse will require a deeper understanding of the install script and the installation process.
+Disabling the safety check will require a deeper understanding of the install script and the installation process.
 You will need to edit the install script as follows:

-- Find and comment the call to the function checking root access.
+- Find and comment the call to the safety check function .

 Not very helpful, is it?
 That's because **this is definitely a bad idea, and you are completely liable for any unintended effects of this action**.

-Just remember, I am mostly lazy and would never implement an anti-root fuse for absolutely no reason.
+Just remember, I am mostly lazy and would never implement a safety check for no reason.

 ## Contribution